CCMurphy-dev/muninn-releases/docs/EXAM_MODE_GUIDE.md

 - Each trainee receives a unique random order
 - This is intentional for fair assessment
 - The original order is preserved in the exam config for marking

+### PIN entry failing

+- Ensure you're entering the correct 4-6 digit PIN
+- PINs are numeric only (no letters or symbols)
+- If you've forgotten your PIN, contact your supervisor or training coordinator
+- Administrators can view and reset PINs in Muninn Admin > Department > Registry
+- Failed PIN attempts are logged for security

+### PIN entry not appearing

+- PIN authentication is optional - your department may not require it
+- If you expect a PIN but don't see the dialog, check with your administrator